-- 41.6.1.4 A bowler shall be limited to TWO fast short pitched deliveries per over. - 41.6.1.5 A fast short pitched delivery is defined as a ball, which passes or would have passed above the shoulder height of the striker standing upright at the popping crease. - 41.6.1.6 The umpire at the bowler's end shall advise the bowler and the batter on strike when each fast short pitched delivery has been bowled. - 41.6.1.7 In addition, a ball that passes above head height of the batter, standing upright at the popping crease, that prevents him/her from being able to hit it with his/her bat by means of a normal cricket stroke shall be called a Wide.
-See also clause 22.1.1.2 - 41.6.1.7.1 For the avoidance of doubt any fast short pitched delivery that is called a Wide under this clause shall also count as one of the allowable short pitched deliveries in that over. - 41.6.1.8 In the event of a bowler bowling more than two fast short pitched deliveries in an over as defined in clause 41.6.1.5 above, the umpire at the bowler's end shall call and signal No ball on each occasion.
+41.6.1.4 A bowler shall be limited to ONE fast short pitched delivery per over.

+41.6.1.5 A fast short pitched delivery is defined as a ball, which passes or would have passed above the shoulder height of the striker standing upright at the popping crease.

+41.6.1.6 The umpire at the bowler's end shall advise the bowler and the batter on strike when each fast short pitched delivery has been bowled.

+41.6.1.7 In addition, a ball that passes above head height of the batter, standing upright at the popping crease, that prevents her from being able to hit it with their bat by means of a normal cricket stroke shall be called a Wide.
+See also clause 22.1.1.2

+41.6.1.7.1 For the avoidance of doubt any fast short pitched delivery that is called a Wide under this clause shall also count as one of the allowable short pitched deliveries in that over.

+41.6.1.8 In the event of a bowler bowling more than one fast short pitched delivery in an over as defined in clause 41.6.1.5 above, the umpire at the bowler's end shall call and signal No ball on each occasion.
 A differential signal shall be used to signify a fast short pitched delivery.
 The umpire shall call and signal 'No ball' and then tap the head with the other hand.

-- 41.6.1.9 If a bowler delivers a third fast short pitched ball in an over, the umpire, after the call of No ball and when the ball is dead, shall caution the bowler, inform the other umpire, the captain of the fielding side and the batters at the wicket of what has occurred.
-This caution shall apply throughout the innings. - 41.6.1.10 If there is a second instance of the bowler being No balled in the innings for bowling more than two fast short pitched deliveries in an over, the umpire shall advise the bowler that this is his/her final warning for the innings. - 41.6.1.11 Should there be any further instance by the same bowler in that innings, the umpire shall call and signal No ball - when the ball is dead, direct the captain of the fielding side to suspend the bowler immediately from bowling inform the other umpire for the reason for this action.
+41.6.1.9 If a bowler delivers a second fast short pitched ball in an over, the umpire, after the call of No ball and when the ball is dead, shall caution the bowler, inform the other umpire, the captain of the fielding side and the batters at the wicket of what has occurred.
+This caution shall apply throughout the innings.

+41.6.1.10 If there is a second instance of the bowler being No balled in the innings for bowling more than one fast short pitched delivery in an over, the umpire shall advise the bowler that this is their final warning for the innings.

+41.6.1.11 Should there be any further instance by the same bowler in that innings, the umpire shall - call and signal No ball the other umpire for the reason for this action.

+- when the ball is dead, direct the captain of the fielding side to suspend the bowler immediately from bowling - inform